-Hurricanes, earthquakes, landslides and floods have caused US\$ 3.2 billion in physical losses annually in Latin America and the Caribbean during the past thirty years.
-On a yearly basis, disasters in the region claim more than 5,000 lives and affect 4 million people.
-Over this period, these losses have been trending upward as a result of development processes that lead the environmental destruction in vulnerable sites and rapid growth in hazard-prone areas.
-Disasters (including the small-scale disasters that go unnoticed by the outside world) damage rural and urban livelihoods, as well as social and productive capital, having a proportionately greater impact on small farmers and micro-entrepreneurs.
-Increased poverty has often resulted.
-In many cases, disasters have a longer term impact on the development prospects of countries and reduce the effectiveness of the Bank's development assistance to the region.
+Hurricanes, earthquakes, landslides and floods have caused US\$3.2 billion in physical losses annually in Latin America and the Caribbean during the past 30 years.
+On a yearly basis, disasters in the Region claim more than 5,000 lives and affect four million people.
+Over this period, these losses have been trending upward as a result of climate change and development processes that lead the environmental destruction in vulnerable sites and rapid growth in hazard-prone areas.
+Natural disasters have a negative impact on rural and urban livelihoods, reduce social and productive capital and have a proportionately greater impact on the poorest segments of population.
+In many cases, natural disasters have a longer term impact on the development prospects of countries as they generate unforeseen impacts on fiscal accounts and private investment.

 A growing body of evidence and experience shows that there are considerable economic and social gains to be made by adopting a proactive approach to risk reduction.
 Measures to reduce vulnerability to natural hazards can be integrated into development programs and post-disaster reconstruction.
-However, in order to integrate disaster risk reduction into development policies and practices, risk must be documented with quantifiable and timely information in a manner that is easily understood by decision-makers who are not disaster experts.
+However, in order to integrate disaster risk reduction into development policies and practices, risk must be documented with quantifiable and timely information in a manner that is easily understood by decision-makers.

-The original 2005 paper on Indicators of Disaster Risk and Risk Management described the application of a system of four indicators in 12 countries.
+An original 2005 Bank paper on Indicators of Disaster Risk and Risk Management described the application of a system of four indicators in 12 countries.
 They measure the potential impact of natural hazards, the key element of those countries' vulnerability, and their capacity to manage risks.
 The development of the system relied on data from Argentina, Chile, Colombia, Costa Rica, the Dominican Republic, Ecuador, El Salvador, Guatemala, Jamaica, Mexico, Peru, and Trinidad and Tobago.
-This report updated adds to the existing database of countries by including Bolivia and Nicaragua.
+This updated report adds to the existing database of countries by including Bolivia and Nicaragua.
 The indicators for these 14 countries can help steer financial, economic, environmental and social policies and programs at the national level, and can also be adapted to regions and municipalities.

-The indicators are designed to generate knowledge and awareness within the IDB and among borrowing governments of the importance of disaster risk management for development.
+The indicators are designed to generate knowledge and awareness within the Bank and among its member countries of the importance of disaster risk management for development.
 We anticipate that these indicators will assist in integrating disaster risk management into the Bank's country programming and portfolio management exercises.
-We also expect that this tool will be of use to government officials in sector ministries as well as local governments, and international development agencies.
+We also expect that this tool will be of use to officials in relevant Central Government agencies, as well as local governments and international development agencies.